Imitations of Life

 Imitations of Life is the fourth studio album by American R&B/pop group, H-Town.
-It was released September 27, 2004, on H-Town Music.
+It was released independently on September 27, 2004, on H-Town Music.
 This was the final album to feature the group's lead singer, Keven Conner (better known as Dino), who died on January 28, 2003, a year prior to the album's release.